 Healthy Coconut Cake with Coconut Frosting

 Coconut Cakes are NOTORIOUS for being INSANELY bad for you.
-I mean, I love Ina Garten and her show, Barefoot Contessa, but just look the main components of her recipe:
+I mean, I love Ina Garten and her show, Barefoot Contessa, but just look the main components of her Coconut Cake recipe:

-- 3/4 of a pound of butter (that’s three sticks)… oh, and more for greasing the cake pans
+- ¾lb Butter (that’s three sticks… oh, plus more for greasing the cake pans)

-- 3 cups of all-purpose flour (bleached, white and refined)
+- 3 cups All-Purpose Flour (bleached, white and refined)

-This Healthy Coconut Cake is actually good for you.
-It is made with whole grains, no refined sugar and no butter!
+This Healthy Coconut Cake recipe is actually good for you.
+It is made without the refined sugar and butter!

-Yeah, no butter (sorry, Ina)!
-But don’t worry, this cake has an amazing texture — it is soft and moist and tastes very similar to a decadent and sweet vanilla cake, but with a natural coconut flavor.
-This is definitely one of the best gluten-free cakes I have made in my life (as claimed by my taste-testers)
+Yeah, no butter whatsoever in this Healthy Coconut Cake!
+Sorry, not sorry, Ina!
+But don’t worry, this guilt-free cake has an amazing texture — it is soft and moist and tastes very similar to a decadent and sweet vanilla cake, but with a natural coconut flavor.
+This is definitely one of the best gluten-free cakes I have made in my life (as claimed by my taste-testers).

-So enjoy this cake — it is sweet, moist, flavorful and best of all, healthy.
+I hope you enjoy this Coconut Cake with Coconut Frosting — it is sweet, moist, flavorful and best of all, healthy.